beckytang/ESI_movement/README.md

   * Environmental covariates of dominant land cover type, Enhanced Vegetation Index (EVI), and habitat edge length are also included in the data frame

 * raw_data.Rda: list containing for both regions (Research Triangle and Arlington) lists of posterior samples of the following parameters.
-These data were used to generate the tables and figures in the main text:
+These data were used to generate the tables and figures:
   *  $\alpha$
   *  $\rho$
   *  $\delta$